Website Manager

 TEE BALL DIVISION

-The Tee Ball division is designed for our youngest players, typically little league age 4 to 5 (Spring 2025: as of 8/31/25; Fall Ball 2025: as of 8/31/26) who are just beginning their baseball journey.
+The Tee Ball division is designed for our youngest players, typically little league age 4 to 5 (Spring 2026: as of 8/31/26) who are just beginning their baseball journey.
 Tee ball focuses on teaching the fundamentals of the game in a fun, supportive environment where no prior experience is required.
 Tee Ball emphasizes teamwork, basic skills, and the joy of playing baseball.

 Questions about Tee Ball?
 Contact Tat Luong, Tee Ball Players Agent.